 The NDNS RP is a survey of the food consumption, nutrient intakes and nutritional status of people aged 1.5 years and older living in private households.
 The survey is carried out in all four countries of the UK and is designed to be representative of the UK population.
-The survey aimed to collect data from a UK representative sample of 1000 people per year, 500 adults (aged 19 years and older) and 500 children (aged 1.5 to 18 years).
+The survey aimed to collect data from a UK representative sample of 1000 people per fieldwork year, 500 adults (aged 19 years and older) and 500 children (aged 1.5 to 18 years).
 Recruitment in both Wales and Northern Ireland was boosted to 200 participants per year in order to achieve country-specific, representative dietary health data.
-Field work was conducted throughout the year (from April 2012 through August 2014) in order to take into account potential seasonal variations in food consumption.
+Field work was conducted throughout the year (from April 2014 through August 2015 for Year 7 and April 2015 through August 2016 for Year 8) in order to take into account potential seasonal variations in food consumption.